5 Web Design Trends You Need to Know

 However, it is one thing to simply include these critical pieces of information on your homepage and website.
 How you communicate is something else entirely.

 Storytelling is an incredibly effective way to share critical information with your visitors.
 When done well, storytelling compels visitors to interact with your site – often without even realizing it.
-And they often remember it better when the information is shared in a memorable way.
+And they often remember it better, too, when the information is shared in a memorable way.

 Strategic storytelling, when combined with quality content and visuals, creates positive emotions and memories of your brand.
 So, before jumping straight into web design, take time to give thought to your web content, imagery and how they work together on your site.

-Here are some current web design trends that can help you convey a story in a holistic way:
+Here are examples of website that include current web design trends that successfully convey a story in a holistic way:

 1. Using small design elements to connect different sections together: CharliAi

-2. Introducing color backgrounds and design elements to tell a story in a subtle way: CharliAi
+2. Introducing colour backgrounds and design elements to tell a story in a subtle way: CharliAi

-With good a color palette and color strategy, your images can help tell your story and highlight the most important content.
+With good a colour palette and colour strategy, your images can help tell your story and highlight the most important content.

-Adding some vibrant colors to your text background can also help highlight key messages and create a clear visual structure of your website.
-Well-chosen photography with some color elements can also help tell a story while also drawing visitors through the page organically.
+Adding some vibrant colours to your text background can also help highlight key messages and create a clear visual structure of your website.
+Well-chosen photography with some colour elements can also help tell a story while also drawing visitors through the page organically.

 Example 1: Waterstreet